UP passes ordinance to amend urban body poll rules for OBC reservation | Law-Order

 UP passes ordinance to amend urban body poll rules for OBC reservation

-The Supreme Court had on Monday paved the way for holding of the urban local body polls in Uttar Pradesh as it allowed the State Election Commission to issue a notification in two days on OBC quota considering the report of the UP Backward Classes Commission.
+The Supreme Court had on March 27 paved the way for holding the urban local body polls in UP as it allowed the State Election Commission to issue a notification within two days on an OBC quota considering the report of the Uttar Pradesh Backward Classes Commission.

 - Country: